 I am concerned that we have lost sight of the symbolic and political significance of Women’s Day.
 It has become yet another reason for commercialised euphoria — a day on which we are all supposed to jump around celebrating our womanhood and accepting flowers from our men.

 Media coverage tends to undermine the importance of the day, focusing on whether MPs bought flowers for their spouses or mothers.
+We do not need another Mother’s or Valentine’s Day, we need men to stop the violence they perpetrate against women.

 As the American feminist Andrea Dworkin so adequately put it: “Men who want to support women in our struggle for freedom and justice should understand that it is not terrifically important to us that they learn to cry; it is important to us that they stop the crimes of violence against us.”